Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Pizza Menu Project
+  This was an HTML, CSS, and JavaScript project.
+It featured an interactive menu that kept a running total of selected items and prices and displayed them at the bottom of the screen when the "Place Order" button is pressed.

 ### Tic-Tac-Toe Project
   This was an HTML, CSS, and JavaScript project.
 It includes interactive sound, images, and loops to allow the user to play against the computer.